Akylbek04/Tic_Tac_Toe_Game/README.md

 4. Installation

-   - Clone the repository to your local machine: ("git clone https://github.com/yourusername/tic-tac-toe-ai.git")
+   - Clone the repository to your local machine: ("git clone https://github.com/yourusername/Tic-Tac-Toe_AI.git")
-   - Navigate to the project directory: ("cd tic-tac-toe-ai")
+   - Navigate to the project directory: ("cd Tic-Tac-Toe_AI")
    - Run the game using Python: ("python3 game.py")

 5. Contribution